 During her pupillage, Leila trained alongside Nicola Howard KC gaining experience in complex, multi-handed frauds, specifically a four-month boiler room fraud at Southwark Crown Court and an 11-handed conspiracy to defraud at Snaresbrook Crown Court.
 Through this exposure, Leila is able to formulate well-reasoned arguments in complex matters having been instructed at short notice.
 She is well versed in assimilating voluminous information and honing in on the key facts which has been demonstrated throughout her successful cases and is often described as 'tenacious and robust'.

-Leila co-authored the academic textbook, ‘Mothering Justice’.
+Leila co-authored a chapter in the academic textbook, ‘Mothering Justice’.
 This book on how organisational innovations in the criminal justice sector could improve the lives of vulnerable women was endorsed by Lord David Rambotham and is presently used by major UK universities as part of their criminology undergraduate curriculum.

 - BPTC – City Law school – VC

 - Future Lawyer excellence award – City Law School

 - Gerard Maye Legal award – University of Brighton